Gheed0123/oceania-visitors-check/README.md

 * Type in friends
 * Right click the POST, -> Copy value -> Copy response
 * Save this to the friends.json file

+Note, fuzzy matching is not 100% accurate, but you can verify the output yourself.

+An example is show in example_output.png